Pawo Choyning Dorji: Career

 On 17 December 2022, on the 115th National Day of Bhutan, Dorji was awarded the highest civilian award in Bhutan the Royal Order of Bhutan, the Druk Thuksey, the Heart Son of the Thunder Dragon, by King Jigme Khesar Namgyel Wangchuck.
 A Royal Order bestowed to recognize distinguished service to the Bhutanese nation and people.
 Dorji became the youngest recipient in the history of Bhutan and the first Bhutanese film maker to be awarded the Druk Thuksey.

 Dorji's second feature film The Monk and the Gun had its world premiere at the 50th Telluride Film Festival.
 The film had its International Premiere at the 48th Toronto International Film Festival as part of the festival's Centrepiece Programme.
 Bhutan submitted The Monk and the Gun as Bhutan's official submission for the Best International Feature Film race at the 96th Academy Awards, and it was shortlisted.

+In 2026, Dorji collaborated with cellist Yo-Yo Ma on the short documentary A Song for the Snow Lion.
+The 21-minute film, set in the Himalayas of Bhutan, uses a traditional folktale about the mythical Snow Lion to explore the effects of climate change and melting Himalayan glaciers, and features Ma performing alongside Bhutanese folk singer Kelden Lhamo.
+The collaboration began after Ma, having seen Dorji's Lunana: A Yak in the Classroom, approached him about working together on a project concerning global warming and the retreat of the Himalayan glaciers.
+A Song for the Snow Lion premiered at the 53rd Telluride Film Festival in September 2026.

 Personal life

 Dorji married Taiwanese actress and producer Fan Yuin "Stephanie" Lai, daughter of playwright Stan Lai, in 2009.
 They have a daughter and a son.
 The family split their time between Taiwan, Bhutan, and India.